Keeping the Mind Sharp by Working Out

 Use Compound Movements to Stay Lazy

-With that kind of intensity requires the purest techniques so NEVER start lifting (heavy) without a trainer whose responsibility is to supervise your performance.
-You can go solo when you are 1000 percent certain about your techniques of exercising, breathing and water intake but before that, stay with your band.
+With that kind of intensity, it as well requires the purest techniques so NEVER start lifting (heavy) without a trainer whose responsibility is to supervise your performance.
+You can go solo when you are 1000 per cent certain about your techniques of exercising, breathing and water intake but before that, stay with your band.

 Exercises to Love

 We try not to be biased nor mundane, but…yes, we do.
-If you ask any trainers or athletes about one exercise that they will never abandon and what will it be – the answer is inevitable the king of exercises – deadlift.
+If you ask any trainers or athletes about one exercise that they will never abandon, the answer is inevitable the king of exercises – deadlift.

-Deadlift allows you activate the great amount of muscles of every muscle group.
-You can look for videos with explanatory about the exercise and you’ll be amazed (Remember to practice and fine-tune with a trainer).
+Deadlift allows you to activate the great amount of muscles of every muscle group.
+You can look for videos with explanatory and you’ll be amazed (Remember to practice and fine-tune with a trainer).
 Unfortunately, you wouldn’t feel all the muscle contractions the exercise grants but sure it does the job.

 Despite the common fact that bench press only trains the pectoral and triceps muscles, it actually trains your abdominals, obliques, front deltoids, trapezius and neck muscles as well.
 But as you can see, it doesn’t exercise your lower body muscles at all so it’s just ridiculous to merely gain meat on your upper body and neglect the rest.

-There are plenty of compound exercises to do the same job but I have usually started with deadlifts, squats and bench presses with a new client to make more precise adjustments for upcoming techniques, variations and movements.
+There are plenty of compound exercises to perform to for the same job but I have usually started with deadlifts, squats and bench presses with a new client to make more precise adjustments for upcoming techniques, variations and movements.
 Since this is one of my most passionate topics, I will definitely share more tips regarding working out and nutrition.

 Thanks for reading, see you next time!